Shadows of DuneThe Dark Herald

 This “movie” was to be over twenty hours long.
 That being the stripped-down version.
 No one was quite sure how any audience was supposed to watch the thing.
 Marathon sitting?
 Come back to the theater each night for about a week?
 In the case of the latter, does the audience member have to pay for each separate chapter?
 No one knew because this problem had never come up before.

-I have zero love for hippies but there was such an insane audacity to the project I can’t help but admire the ambition behind it.
+I have zero love for hippies but there was such a mad audacity to the project I can’t help but admire the ambition behind it.

 George Lucas was barely able to get the drastically less ambitious Star Wars made for eleven million.
 And Jodorowsky was going to try to film his version of Dune for twenty million?
-The budget was way too low for what he wanted to do and there was no way in hell any studio was going to back something that was not only going to be R rated but defy the best efforts of any marketing department to come up with a coherent reason for normal people to come see it.
+The budget was way too low for what he wanted to do (because he knew nothing about special effects) and there was no way in hell any studio was going to back something that was not only going to be R rated but defy the best efforts of any marketing department to come up with a coherent reason for normal people to come see it.
 And remember, twenty million was potentially a studio killer back then.

 Regardless, Jodorowsky assembled his pre-production pitch book and marched it around the studios for about ten years trying to get funding for it.
 That book has become a legend in the industry.

 Dino De Laurentius eventually optioned it, waited for a time limit to run out, and kicked Jodorowsky off the project.
-He then hired the slightly less insane David Lynch to make it.
+He then hired the slightly less deranged David Lynch to make it.

 While Lynch was nuts in his own right, he was clearly a more functional madman.
 He actually got his version of Dune made.

-It has to be said, Lynch appears to have respected Jodorowsky’s intentions.
-There were a number of choices that he made that just don’t make sense otherwise.
-Casting Sting as Feyd feels like a call back to the original choice of Mick Jagger in that role.
+Lynch appears to have respected Jodorowsky’s intentions.
+There were a number of choices he made that just don’t make sense otherwise.
+Casting Sting as Feyd feels like a callback to the original choice of Mick Jagger in that role.
 It wasn’t Jodorowsky weird, but it was definitely weird.

 But the film had a lot of fundamental problems.
 Jodorowsky’s script, (the one with the immaculate conception because Leto had been castrated and Paul being killed by Feyd at the end of the movie), obviously had to be chucked.
 Lynch had Frank Herbert himself do the first draft and this was a huge mistake.